 Yes, they have an affiliate program but it's a straight commission, nothing tricky.
 If you sign up with my link

-, you get 28 days free trial, instead of the standard 14 days, plus some bonuses.
-They do gamify their affiliate program which means there are incentives at certain milestones, which I'm sure motivates their affiliates.
+, you get 30 days free trial plus any free bonus I have going at the time.
+Kajabi does gamify their affiliate program which means there are incentives at certain milestones, which I'm sure motivates their affiliates.
+This is very common amongst affiliate programs.

 If you want a lower price and are willing to wait for full functionality, don't mind their marketing tactics, are up for working through the bugs of relatively new systems (Kajabi was there years ago too and it could be painful!), and waiting for "someday" features, perhaps give the other 2 a try.